FREE Car Insurance Comparison

 If you are a snowbird or own rental property or spend a significant amount of time traveling in a mobile home or RV, be sure to check on rates for multi-car policies as well as state-specific laws about residency that will impact your rates.

 For example, anyone who has a vehicle in Florida for more than 90 days a year (cumulative, not necessarily consecutive) is required to register the car and meet the Florida car insurance minimum requirements.

-Whereas, Arizona only requires residents (those whole reside in the state for seven months or more) to register their vehicles.
+Whereas, Arizona only requires residents (those who reside in the state for seven months or more) to register their vehicles.

 If Texas is your preferred winter destination, you’re required to have car insurance coverage with a minimum of 30/60/25.
 This means you will need the following minimum coverage to be in compliance with state regulations:

-- $60,000 for bodily injury or death to more than one person in an accident
+- $60,000 for total bodily injury or death per accident

 When in between jobs, the last thing you need to worry about is increasing car insurance rates.